ConnahHarris/Tennis_Match_Outcome_Prediction/README.md

 Where $S_1 \in \{0,1\}$ indicates if Player 1 won the match, and $K$ is a scaling factor set to 32.

-Secondly, a surface ELO was calculated in the same way as the ELO but only calculating this metric for each player on a specific surface.
+A surface ELO was calculated using the same methodology, but only calculating this metric for each player on a specific surface.

 <table align="center">
   <tr>